 - Additional Questions & Answers On Burial Insurance And Build Chart

 A build chart is a table that serves as a guideline for the maximum and minimum weight per height that life insurance companies will accept.
 For example, if you’re only 5’4″, your weight limit will be lower than someone 5’9″.

-If you are in perfect health, but you weigh too much, according to the company’s build chart, you may end up paying a higher premium or being denied coverage.
+According to the company’s build chart, if you are in perfect health but weigh too much, you may end up paying a higher premium or being denied coverage.

 It is usually mobility issues and weight-related complications such as diabetes or heart disease that may cause you to receive a poor rating or a higher premium.
 It is important to shop around with the help of an independent life insurance agency like Funeral Funds to see which company will offer you the lowest rate for your height and weight.

 All companies have different build charts, and some don’t even have build charts.
 Here is an example of one company’s build chart: